Stamp Duty Land Tax: The Complete Guide (2019)

-Last updated 06/07/2018
+Last updated 24/07/2019

-Stamp Duty Land Tax (SDLT) is a tax that applies on all properties that are brought in England and Northern Ireland.
+Stamp Duty Land Tax (SDLT) is a tax that applies on every property bought in England and Northern Ireland.

-SDLT is also called ‘consideration’, and is the additional price you pay for property or land.
+This is the additional price you pay for property or land.

 This can include another type of payment such as goods, works/services, release from debt or the transfer of debit like an outstanding mortgage.

-How much Stamp Duty Land Tax (SDLT) you pay is all dependent on the property value and if you are a first time buyer, buying a residential property or non-residential/ mixed use property.
+How much SDLT you pay is all dependent on the property value and if you are a first time buyer, buying a residential property or a non-residential/ mixed use property.

-The threshold for the tax is currently at £125,00 for residential properties and £150,00 for non-residential properties.
+The threshold for the tax is currently at £125,00 for residential properties and £150,000 for non-residential properties.

 - Property Value of £125,000 0%